agarret7/modppl/README.md

 ## Motivation

 As it stands, the OpenGen ecosystem is mostly leveraged by scientific practitioners in Julia or advanced users of Google's Jax.
-I believe it's plausible that Rust could one day expand the scope of OpenGen to a much broader community of hard-working and dedicated open-source systems engineers.
+I believe it's plausible that Rust could one day expand the scope of OpenGen to a broader community of hard-working and dedicated open-source systems engineers.

-Note unlike most modern ML systems, probabilistic programming doesn't require a differentiable likelihood; a fast (parallelized) iterator is usually sufficient for inference.
-However, most embodied (read: practical) modeling efforts will require extensive Langevin or Hamiltonian Monte Carlo moves, to efficiently utilize numerical gradients of the local posterior landscape in a "top-down" or "supervised" refinement stage to obtain dramatically better entity tracking.
+Note unlike most modern ML systems, probabilistic programming doesn't require a differentiable likelihood; a fast (possibly parallelized) iterator is often sufficient for inference.
+This aligns well with Rust's principle of "fearless concurrency".
+However, most embodied (read: practical) modeling efforts will still require parameter tuning and Langevin or Hamiltonian Monte Carlo inference moves, to effectively leverage numerical gradients of the local energy landscape in top-down or supervised data processing.

 AD support in Rust is currently quite shaky, limiting these applications.